 Founded in 1874 by Adolf Karrer in Switzerland to manufacture music boxes, KWC did not produce its first faucet until 1897.
 Music box production ended in 1902 at which time the company was renamed Karrer Weber & Cie AG.
 In 1984 the company was acquired by Hansa Metallwerke AG, a German faucet company headquartered in Stuttgart.
 The company name was shortened in 1986 to the current KWC AG.

 In 2010 IK Investment Partners (formerly "Industri Kapital"), a German private equity group, acquired a controlling Interest in Hansa and in 2013 split Hansa's assets, selling KWC to its Swiss competitor, and Hansa Metalwerke to Oras Group, a Finnish manufacturer of distinctive contemporary faucets and sanitary ware.
 Industry watchers believe that Franke, a global player in the sanitary ware market with over 12,500 worldwide employees, bought the company primarily to gain access to KWC's state of the art factory in Unterkulm.

-The KWC brand will benefit from Franke's world-wide distribution, and Franke will gain a state-of-the-art manufacturing facility and access to some additional world-class design talent to supplement its own world-class design talent.
+The KWC brand will benefit from Franke's world-wide distribution, and Franke will gain a state-of-the-art manufacturing facility and access to some additional world-class design talent to supplement its own world-class design group.